 |

-We will also send emails to patients once their requests have been submitted and approved or declined by practitioners.
-This will always send from HotDoc's noreply@hotdoc.com.au email address, not your practice email.
-To view these emails, please see HotDoc Routine Requests - The Patient Journey |
+HotDoc sends emails to patients when their request has been submitted and when it is approved or declined by a practitioner.
+These always send from noreply@hotdoc.com.au — not your practice email.
+To see examples, see The Patient Journey. |

 4. Invoicing and Reporting